-Sling-type Equipment-The tow truck uses metal cables with hooks on the ends.
-These hooks go around parts of the frame or suspension and the cables lift that end of the vehicle off the ground.
-Your car's suspension and body can be seriously damaged if this method of towing is attempted.
+Sling-type Equipment - The tow truck uses metal cables with hooks on the ends.
+These hooks go around parts of the frame or suspension and the cables lift that end of the car off the ground.
+Your car's suspension and body can be seriously damaged.
+This method of towing is unacceptable